rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 | `250` | Unexpected error                  |

 !!!
 Note
-    Please note that ansible will return Ok when there is no host matching your target, which might mislead you!
+    Please note that `ansible` will return Ok when there is no host matching your target, which might mislead you!

 ### Example of Apache and MySQL playbook

-The following playbook allows us to install Apache and MySQL on our target servers.
+The following playbook allows us to install Apache and MariaDB on our target servers.

 Create a `test.yml` file with the following content: